Last updated: May 2019

 The VoiceBrew 22 is a living list of the best everyday uses for Alexa.

-The list is based on research, VoiceBrew’s data on the most rated Alexa skills, data from user surveys and wisdom from the Alexa and Amazon Echo Reddit communities.
+VoiceBrew chose these 22 Alexa uses based on proprietary Alexa Skill Store data and user surveys, extensive feature and Alexa skill testing and wisdom from the Alexa and Amazon Echo Reddit communities.
 VoiceBrew has confirmed that each use case below works as expected.

 Why?
 Music is the killer app for smart speakers, and playing music just by saying a song, artist or genre is awesome.
 With Alexa, I listen to music more than ever because it’s so easy to turn on whatever I want to listen to.